Azure-Samples/cognitive-services-speech-sdk/quickstart/cpp/windows/from-file/README.md

-# Quickstart: Recognize speech using wave file in C++ for Windows
+# Quickstart: Recognize speech from a file in C++ for Windows

 This sample demonstrates how to recognize speech using wave file as an input with C++ using the Speech SDK for Windows.
 See the [accompanying article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-cpp-windows) on the SDK documentation page which describes how to build corresponding sample from scratch in Visual Studio 2017.